52North/OpenSensorSearch/CONTRIBUTE.md

 # Community

-You can help us making OSS more useful for you by writing your requirements as a [user story](http://en.wikipedia.org/wiki/User_story) in the form *"As a <role>, I want <goal/desire> so that <benefit>"* and add it as an issue tagged ["user story"](https://github.com/52North/OpenSensorSearch/issues?labels=user+story) here: <https://github.com/52North/OpenSensorSearch/issues>
+You can help us making OSS more useful for you by writing your requirements as a [user story](http://en.wikipedia.org/wiki/User_story) in the form *"As a MY_ROLE, I want MY_GOAL_OR_DESIRE so that A_BENEFIT"* and add it as an issue tagged ["user story"](https://github.com/52North/OpenSensorSearch/issues?labels=user+story) here: <https://github.com/52North/OpenSensorSearch/issues>

 Tell us about how you use OSS on the community mailing list: <http://sensorweb.forum.52north.org/>